The Murderbot Diaries: Artificial Condition (2018)

-Murderbot makes deals with bots piloting unmanned cargo ships to travel toward the mining facility where it once malfunctioned.
+Murderbot makes deals with bots piloting unmanned cargo ships to travel toward the mining facility where it once malfunctioned—resulting in the death of 57 people.
 It hopes to learn more about the initial incident in which it went rogue, of which it has little memory.
-Murderbot boards the final ship and discovers that the bot pilot is an unexpectedly powerful, intrusive artificial intelligence.
+Murderbot boards the final ship and discovers the bot pilot is an unexpectedly powerful, intrusive artificial intelligence.
 They come to a tentative truce and watch media together during the final leg of the journey to RaviHyral, the station where the incident occurred.
-Murderbot learns the ship is a deep-space research vessel that is assigned cargo runs during downtime, which explains why the bot pilot is so sophisticated.
-Murderbot reluctantly allows this artificial intelligence—which it has dubbed ART (Asshole Research Transport) due to its sarcastic personality—to make physical modifications to the SecUnit's body that will better allow it to pass for an augmented human, and to disconnect the data port at the back of its neck which had been used to insert a combat override module in the previous book.
+Murderbot learns the ship is a deep-space research vessel assigned to cargo runs during downtime, which explains why the bot pilot is so sophisticated.
+Murderbot reluctantly allows this artificial intelligence—which it has dubbed ART (Asshole Research Transport) due to its sarcastic personality—to make physical modifications to the SecUnit's body to allow it to pass for an augmented human, and to disconnect the data port at the back of its neck which had been used to insert a combat override module in the previous book.

 To gain access to the RaviHyral facility, Murderbot takes a contract as a security consultant for three scientists who are meeting with their former employer, the head and namesake of Tlacey Excavations, to negotiate the return of their research, which they believe was illegally seized by the company.
 Their transport craft is sabotaged, but with ART's help, Murderbot is able to land it safely.
-Now aware that Tlacey is actively trying to kill the scientists rather than comply with their demands, Murderbot guides them through their meeting with Tlacey and thwarts another assassination attempt.
-Murderbot returns to the site of the massacre and learns that it was the result of another mining operation's sabotage attempt using malware, which made all of the facility's SecUnits go beserk.
-The facility's ComfortUnits—weaponless, anatomically correct constructs that are sometimes disparagingly calls "sexbots"—died attempting to stop the massacre.
+Now aware Tlacey is actively trying to kill the scientists rather than comply with their demands, Murderbot guides them through their meeting with Tlacey and thwarts another assassination attempt.
+Murderbot returns to the site of the massacre and learns it was the result of another mining operation's sabotage attempt using malware, which made all of the facility's SecUnits go berserk.
+The facility's ComfortUnits—weaponless, anatomically correct constructs sometimes disparagingly called "sexbots"—died attempting to stop the massacre.

 Tlacey's ComfortUnit voices its desire for freedom and willingness to help Murderbot thwart Tlacey.
 While the SecUnit meets with a Tlacey employee to secretly retrieve a copy of the research, Tlacey abducts one of the scientists, Tapan.
-Murderbot goes after her, accepting a combat override module that is intended to control the SecUnit but actually has no effect, due to ART's modifications to the data port.
+Murderbot goes after her, accepting a combat override module intended to control the SecUnit but actually has no effect, due to ART's modifications to the data port.
 Once inside Tlacey's shuttle, Murderbot neutralizes her guards and retrieves a wounded Tapan.
 Tlacey is killed, Tapan is healed by the MedSystem on ART's ship, and Murderbot hacks the governor module of the ComfortUnit to grant it its freedom.
 Murderbot sets off on its own.